s3krit/blog.narrowboat.life/_posts/2022-12-30-diy-double-glazing.md

 differentiatable by site.
 Side B has a line through the middle_

-Other than that, the only additional thing required was a sharp knife and some pliars (I used my Leatherman Sidekick for both of these roles) and some sort of template for cutting the curved corners from the acrylic.
+Other than that, the only additional thing required was a sharp knife and some pliers (I used my Leatherman Sidekick for both of these roles) and some sort of template for cutting the curved corners from the acrylic.
 As luck would have it, our small plates from the kitchen just happen to be basically the exact size, so I used those!
 If you're not so lucky, I'm not sure what else you could use.
 Have